vkostyanetsky/kostyanetsky.me/notes/ibrahim/index.md

+---
+title: Ibrahim
+description: Took a course on systems analysis from the School of Strong Programmers.
+created: 2024-07-07 20:29:24
+tags:
+- meanwhile
+---

-﻿Recently, I took a [system analysis course](https://tough-dev.school/system-analysis), which was taught by the guys from the “School of Strong Programmers”.
+Recently, I took a [system analysis course](https://tough-dev.school/system-analysis), which was taught by the guys from the “School of Strong Programmers”.
 I have two goals:

 1. First, I need to calibrate.
 I handle a dozen tech stacks that have different tool sets and concepts of beauty.
 This, of course, is a great development, but it distorts the perspective: I am drawn to solve the next problem, starting with minor technical things, simply because I am good at it.
 Meanwhile, if you look at the problem a little from above, think about it, and draw some diagrams, you will get a better or at least more meaningful solution.
 So I want to convince myself to do this more often.
 2. Secondly, I need to learn how to write clear documentation for developers.
 In practice, I rarely get around to it, and when I do, I don’t have time to keep it up-to-date.
 In short, time is short, and I would at least like to do the paperwork somehow so that the reader grasps the idea more quickly.